paperclip-ui/paperclip/README.md

 ### Not your typical HTML and CSS

-Paperclip hopes to remove some of the gotchas around HTML and CSS (e.g:selectors) by introducing _different_ syntax for styling elements, andreflects an ideal designer experience.
+Paperclip hopes to remove some of the gotchas around HTML and CSS (e.g:selectors) by introducing _different_ syntax for styling elements.
+The DSL is also a _reflection_ of an ideal user experience similar to Figma and other design tools, hoping to create an inviting experience for people who are mostly living in those spaces.

-Here's an example of what "design file" looks like:
+Here's an example of what a "design file" looks like:

 ```javascript
 public component Card {